- Section 194J - TDS on Fees for Professional or Technical Services

 Q- Which form is to be submitted for TDS on EPF withdrawals?

-Q- Where should be the PAN details furnished?
+Q- Where should the PAN details be furnished?

 Q- Do I need to be employed with one employer for 5 years to escape the tax liability on EPF withdrawals?

-No, when calculating the tax liability on EPF withdrawals your total years of service are taken into account.
+No, when calculating the tax liability on EPF withdrawals, your total years of service are taken into account.
 These years can be spent working for one employer or for multiple employers.

 Q- In which year will EPF withdrawals be taxable?